doersino/markdeep-slides/markdeep-slides/lib/UPGRADE.md

 When upgrading any of these dependencies, keep the following in mind:

+* Update the paths at the bottom of the demo presentation to match the new version of the upgraded dependency.

 ## Markdeep

 * Check if any of the non-relatively defined sizes in the built-in stylesheet have changed or new ones have been added.